Off-World-Live-Collaborative/VTuberStudio/README.md

 #### Full-Body Tracking for MetaHumans
 ![Scene Preview](./ReadMe/Tracking.PNG)
-- Use XR Animator to stream bone data and blendshape data via VMC
+- Use XR Animator (Mediapipe full-body tracking solution) to stream bone data and blendshape data via VMC
 - Use VMC Receiver inside level to listen to OSC Server
 - Apply data in Animation Blueprints